About our Practice

 We encourage virtually all of our patients to breast feed for as long as they can.
 There are many benefits for both baby and mother.
 The staff in the hospital is very helpful as new mothers are learning to nurse.
-Lactation consultants in our OB and Pediatrics Departments can provide advice and support.
+Yale Health’s lactation consultants can provide advice and support.
 Increasing your fluid and calcium intake is important.
 Since many medications may pass into mother’s milk, please check with us before taking a new medicine.
 The pain medications we give postpartum are safe for lactation.

 All our best wishes for a happy and healthy pregnancy!